 2. "Devil Woman"

-It's hard to argue with results once you get to the songs known by pretty much everyone of a certain age, whether they loved country, pop or male crooners.
+It's hard to argue with results once you get to the songs known by pretty much everyone of a certain age, whether they followed the country or pop charts.

 1. "El Paso"